Irma Salas Silva: Teaching career

 Salas entered the Pedagogical Institute of the University of Chile, where she qualified as Professor of English in 1924.
 In 1927 she was sent by the government to complete her studies in the United States, where she received her doctorate in education from Columbia University in 1930.
 She was the first Chilean woman to earn this degree.
-Her thesis was titled The socionomic composition of the high school population in Chile.
+Her thesis was titled The socio-economic composition of the high school population in Chile.

 When she returned home, she joined the faculty of the Pedagogical Institute.
 She became one of the main promoters of pedagogical experimentation, taking part in the creation of the Liceo Experimental Manuel de Salas and serving as its director until 1943.
 There she implemented the educational principles of John Dewey.

-After leaving the school in 1945, she was appointed president of the commission for the renovation of the secondary school system, in charge of reformulating and rethinking Chilean secondary education.
+After leaving the school in 1945, she was appointed president of the commission for the reform of the secondary school system, in charge of reformulating and rethinking Chilean secondary education.
 The commission proposed the creation of more experimental lyceums, beginning with six, then extending the reform to the rest.
 In 1953 President Carlos Ibáñez del Campo put a stop to the reform, so it was limited to the first seven schools.
 However, some elements of this reform, such as course councils, student centers, and chief teachers, were adopted by the Chilean secondary school system.

 In 1946 Salas assumed leadership of the Department of Education of the University of Chile's Faculty of Philosophy and Education.

 One of her professional goals was the expansion of the university to the regions of Chile.
 In 1960, under rector Juan Gómez Millas, Irma Salas implemented a program of university colleges, within the University of Chile, that offered short courses of study, in Temuco, La Serena, Osorno, Antofagasta, and other cities.
 In 1981 these would become public autonomous universities.